couchbase/cbft/docs/dev-guide/index-definitions.md

       }
     }

-Later, when 2015 Q1 sales data is completed and a new index is built, "sales-2015-Q1", then the "LastQuarterSales" alias can be retargetted to point to the "sales-2015-Q1" index...
+Later, when 2015 Q1 sales data is completed (end of the quarter) and a new index is built, "sales-2015-Q1", then the "LastQuarterSales" alias can be retargetted by the administrator to point to the latest "sales-2015-Q1" index...

     {
       "targets": {